chilearningcode/SQL-Explore-Ecommerce-Dataset/README.md

 Create bundle deals featuring popular combinations like "YouTube Men's Vintage Henley" with "Google Sunglasses" and other related products.
 This could encourage customers to make larger purchases and increase overall sales.

 #### Query 8️⃣: Calculate cohort map from product view to addtocart to purchase in Jan, Feb and March 2017.
+> To analyze the efficiency of the buying process and customers' behavior from product view to add-to-cart to purchase within a specific time period
 ```sql
 WITH product_data as(
 	SELECT